krazy-koala/crwd/README.md

    - The Select All checkbox should change from indeterminate to checked.
 5. Click on all checked checkboxes in the table to deselect all rows manually.
 After all rows are deselected, the UI should be in its original state with no checkboxes anywhere checked and display 'None Selected' to the right of the Select All checkbox.
+6. Click on any individual checkbox in the checkbox column to put the Select All checkbox into an indeterminate state.
+7. Click on the Select All checkbox:
+   - The Select All checkbox should change to checked state.
+   - All checkboxes in the checkbox column should change to the checked state.
+8. Clicking on Select All checkbox should deselect all checkboxes in the checkbox column.

 #### Download Selected Devices
 ##### Visibility of Download Selected button